wsuf-teaching/class-notes/web-application-development/react-basics.md

             )}
 ```

 > Keys help React identify which items have changed, are added, or are removed.
-Keys should be given to the elements inside the array to give the elements a stable identity.
-In this example we use the map index for a key, but a better solution would be to use a uuid or element id from a database.
+> Keys should be given to the elements inside the array to give the elements a stable identity.
+> In this example we use the map index for a key, but a better solution would be to use a uuid or element id from a database.
+> Even though `key` looks like a prop, it is not.
+If we want to use that value inside the component, we have to manually
+> add it as a prop (with a different name) as well.

 Finished, it should look like this: